30 Summer Jobs for Teachers That Will Bring in Extra Cash

-While many of us dream of having the summer months off, some teachers prefer to use their vacations to earn extra cash.
+While many of us dream of having the summer months off, lots of teachers use their vacations to earn extra cash.

-Working during the summer can help you keep your teaching skills sharp and can even help you learn a few new things — preferably with someone else footing the bill.
+While it can be essential to paying the bills, working during the summer can also keep your teaching skills sharp and even help you learn a few new things — preferably with someone else footing the bill.

 You’ll find no shortage of summer jobs for teachers or educators.
 Many of these opportunities will give you a modest income without a lengthy commitment.
 When the summer’s over, you can resume your day job without having to worry about quitting or keeping a second job.